The most well-guarded resume secrets are up for grabs.

 - Include a .DOC or PDF version, as required by the recruiter.

 - Personalize your resume email.
-Use a good email provider and a decent email id.
+Use a good email provider and a decent email ID.

-Example: Highly skilled/Prolific Management Professional Seeks Assistance Manager Position with ABC.
+- Use a powerful subject line to effectively address the recipient of your email.
+Example: Highly skilled Management Professional seeking Assistance Manager Position with ABC.

 - Include all the necessary details.
 Highlight all the important details.

 - Label your resume and cover letter with your real full name.
 This prevents your resume from getting lost in hundreds of resumes.

 - Run your final mail and documents through a spell check.
 Use Grammarly for free grammar and spelling checks.